ektravel/bamazon/README.md

-# Node.js & MySQL: BAMAZON Customer View
+# Node.js & MySQL: BAMAZON

 ## Overview

 Bamazon is an Amazon-like storefront.
 The app takes orders from customers and updates quantity on hand.
 It uses npm's MySQL and Inquirer packages for data input and storage.

-## App Demo
+## Customer View: App Demo

-To see how the app works, [click here for a demo](https://guides.github.com/features/mastering-markdown/).
+To see how the app works, [click here for a demo](https://drive.google.com/file/d/1tGS2W006gRF2T2RZs3t4D8MahJGnXkKz/view?usp=sharing).

 ### Functionality